You are here

 How to become a USSF Referee

 USSF Grassroots Referee (entry) - The USSF Grassroots Referee may officiate games as a Referee or Assistant Referee in all youth and adult games.
-The current Grassroots clinic consists of a hybrid combination of online and in class room training.
-After signing up for a course, each attendee must complete all the online modules before they are allowed to attend the classroom session.
-Upon successful completion of the course, that includes a passing score on the written test at the end of the course, candidates may register as a Grassroots Referee with the United States Soccer Federation for the current USSF Fee through Missouri.
-Currently (2020) the Grassroots annual registration fee is $40.00.
-The course cost is an additional $50.00.
+The current Grassroots clinic consists of a hybrid combination of 22 online components and in class room training.
+After signing up for a course, each attendee must complete all the 20+ online modules before they are allowed to attend the classroom session.
+Upon successful completion of the course, that includes a passing score on the test at the end of the online portion of the course, candidates may register as a Grassroots Referee with the United States Soccer Federation for the current USSF Fee through Missouri.
+Currently (2022) the Grassroots annual registration fee is $65.00.
+The entrty course cost is $95.00.
 Course costs can change each year.

 To find all upcoming clinics in Missouri go to https://mrdp.gameofficials.net Remember, just because a course is not posted that is convienient for you now, it may be posted in the near future.
 We suggest you check with your District Referee Administrator for updated information.

 On-line training is done through https://mrdp.gameofficials.net The Missouri Referee Development Program (MRDP) offers training clinics in each of the four MRDP Districts, which mirror the Missouri Youth Soccer Association (MYSA) districts.
 Any interested person may attend any posted clinic provided they meet the criteria.
 You must have a profile on https://mrdp.gameofficials.net to be able to see or register for an upcoming clinic.
 If you feel you meet the criteria, and yet the system won't let you signup, or it asks for a "code", contact your district online support or email [email protected].